 Queen - Must be placed if it has not already been.
 By this time the only piece the opponent could have moved is the Queen, which means that the players Queen should either be next to one of the players own pieces or next to one of them and the opponents Queen.
 If the opponents Queen was moved next to the player, the player gained tempo as the opponent used one turn to move his Queen and gained one piece next to the players Queen.
 The player on the other hand, gained a piece next to the opponents Queen without using a turn.
 By moving the Queen the player would lose that tempo, and by this logic the Queen should never be moved during the fourth turn.
 Spider - Placing a Spider on the fourth turn is about as good a move as placing it on the third, only slightly less valuable since the board has grown a bit and the Spider might have a harder time moving around.
 Moving an already placed Spider is a very aggressive move by the fourth turn.
 The Spider should be moved next to one of the opponents pieces to pin it in its location, or next to the opponents Queen to work towards victory.
 Pinning one of the opponents pieces next to their Queen is ideal.
 Beetle - Similar to earlier turns, placing a Beetle now would be a good choice as it will not have to move as far to get across the board.
+One common tactic is to move the Beetle on top of the opponents Queen as the player is then able to place new pieces directly next to it.
+By doing so, the player will gain a lot of tempo that otherwise would have been used to move the pieces there.
 Grasshopper - The Grasshopper is still an opportunistic piece and should only be placed or moved if the opportunity shows itself.
 Ant - Placing an Ant during the fourth turn is a good move to open up pinning opportunities for later.
 An already placed Ant can be moved to the other side of the board to pin the opponents pieces, or moved next to the Queen to work towards victory.